More from our team sites

-This Sunday, the Cleveland Browns take on the in Week 3 of the regular season.
+This Sunday, the Cleveland Browns take on the Oakland Raiders.
 To help preview this week's game, I reached out to Levi Damien from Silver and Black Pride and exchanged five questions with him.
 Enjoy!

 Thanks again to Levi for taking the time to answer my questions.